Are you tracking too many keywords too often, or can you get more out of Nozzle by exploring more SERPs every month?

 If you’re a small SMB agency, on the other hand, you might need a little more than 21k because all of your individual clients are going to need something different.

-In this example, you can see how 132k pulls provides a lot of great options for upwards of 9 different clients.
+In this example, you can see how 132k pulls provides a lot of great options for several clients at once.
 Some of them have daily keyword pulls, some have a few added monthly pulls, and some show a mix across the board.
 Some are pulling data for multiple devices, and one is even pulling data for 25 separate locations.

-A Larger Agency, with larger clients, may need even more pulls to make sure that each client is getting the data it needs.
-In this case, more than 400,000 pulls would cover your needs.
+A larger agency, with larger clients, may need even more SERPs to make sure that each client is getting the data it needs.
+In this case, you could be looking at more than 400,000 SERPs to cover your needs.

 Use the Pricing Calculator to Determine How Many SERPs